pradeep9090/Titanic-Dataset-Machine-Learning-Logistic-Regression/README.md

-Here's a more detailed version of the README:

----

 # Titanic Dataset Machine Learning

 This project demonstrates how to use machine learning to predict whether a passenger survived the Titanic disaster based on certain features.
 The goal is to create a predictive model using Logistic Regression.